oncodash/ontoweaver/docs/readme_sections/usage.rst

 Usage
 -----

-OntoWeaver actually automatically provides a working adapter for BioCypher, without you having to do it.
+What OntoWeaver actually does is to automatically provides a working "adapter" for BioCypher, without you having to implement it.

 The output of the execution of the adapter is thus what BioCypher is providing (see `BioCypher’s documentation <https://biocypher.org>`__).